Cottesloe

 AreaSearch assessment of residential development activity positions Cottesloe among the top 25% of areas assessed nationwide

-In FY26, $62.3 million in commercial development approvals have been recorded, demonstrating high levels of local commercial activity.
-Compared to Greater Perth, Cottesloe shows moderately higher new home approvals, with 17.0% above the regional average per person over the five-year period, preserving reasonable buyer options while sustaining existing property demand.
+This financial year has seen $62.3 million in commercial approvals, suggesting robust commercial development momentum.
+Compared to Greater Perth, Cottesloe shows moderately higher new home approvals, 17.0% above the regional average per person over the five-year period, offering reasonable buyer options while sustaining existing property demand.
 New building activity comprises 74.0% detached houses and 26.0% townhouses or apartments, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.

 The location has approximately 169 people per dwelling approval, indicating an expanding market.
-Population forecasts indicate Cottesloe will gain 2,081 residents through to 2041.
-Construction is maintaining a reasonable pace with projected growth, although buyers could encounter growing competition as population increases.
+Population forecasts project Cottesloe will gain 2,078 residents by 2041.
+Construction maintains a reasonable pace with projected growth, although buyers may face growing competition as population increases.

 Frequently Asked Questions - Development